 ACTION: You can and should negotiate the scope of license rights you grant the US government.

 It depends.
 With a federal agency as the enterprise customer, the agency employees use technology to support a function of the government.
-Typically, government end users— the ones clicking “accept”—cannot bind the government; they can’t agree on behalf of the agency to the EULA or TOU.
+Typically, government end users— the ones clicking “accept”—cannot bind the government; they can’t agree on behalf of the agency to the EULA or TOS.
 Lately, solicitation terms have explicitly stated that any license or service terms must be incorporated into the contract itself.
-Finally, any provision within your end user agreement that conflicts with federal law or the contract itself makes those provisions difficult or impossible to enforce.
+Finally, any provision within an end user agreement that conflicts with federal law or the contract itself makes those provisions difficult or impossible to enforce.
 (Out of scope for this article are consumer, cloud-based services that a federal government employee might sign up for and use.)

 A company should not wander unwittingly into contracting with government entities.
-To ensure that taxpayer funds are used properly, the government regulates how it procures products and services— even commercial ones.
+To ensure that taxpayer funds are used properly, the government regulates how it procures products and services—even commercial ones.
 These requirements touch everything, starting with how a product is designed, manufactured and secured throughout the technology product lifecycle—from R&D/engineering, channel/partners, marketing/sales, implementation/deployment, to maintenance/support.
 It also affects socio-economic and cyber security requirements on the corporation itself.

 Failure to meet those requirements can lead to significant penalties, both civil and criminal.
 Other customers and even investors may inquire in their vendor questionnaires or due diligence requests about any issues with government customers.
 Even if a company (or its founder) can show no wrongdoing occurred, fighting any accusation is expensive—especially if you factor in the opportunity cost of your time.
 Enforcement actions are a public relations nightmare.
 Finally, anyone with knowledge of potential false certifications or other fraud can stand in the shoes of the government and sue.